People in London and Paris Are Swapping Their Ballet Flats for This Sleek Shoe

 4. BUCKLE-DETAIL SLINGBACKS

-Across both affordably priced and designer shops, brands are embracing the playful appeal of a subtle buckle detail.
+Across both high-street and designer shops, brands are embracing the playful appeal of a subtle buckle detail.

 I'll be dressing up my baggy jeans with this striking pair in vivid red.